Last Updated on November 30, 2023 by Avia

 List of Native American Full Moon Names and Meanings

 Wolf Moon: The full moon in January.
-Said to be called the Wolf Moon because the wolves are out in the bright light this time of year – anxious and hot on the the trail for a feast to slake their hunger in the lean winter month.
-Also see my blogpost on January Wolf moon symbolism.
+Said to be called the Wolf Moon because the wolves are out in the bright light this time of year – anxious and hot on the trail for a feast to slake their hunger in the lean winter month.
+Also see my blog post on January Wolf moon symbolism.

 Snow Moon: The full moon of February.
-At this time the northeastern regions can give up their most heaviest of snow falls.
+At this time the northeastern regions can give up their heaviest of snowfalls.
 This full moon is also called the hunger or hungry moon because the grips of winter can make it another lean month for the belly of both man and beast.
 See also February Meaning and Symbolism

-Magpie Moon: Or Crow Moon.
-The Native American full moon names for March are largely based on these being considered the last full moons of winter; the crow caws its farewell to the season.
+Crow Moon or Magpie Moon: The Native American full moon names for March are largely based on these being considered the last full moons of winter; the crow caws its farewell to the season.
 Also known as the Worm Moon because they start to surface at this time, also signaling retreat of winter and the marching in of springtime.
 The full crow moon is full of meaning about transition and transformation.
 Also see my page on March Meaning and Symbolism

-Egg Moon: The full moon of April.
+Seed Moon or Egg Moon: The full moon of April.
 Also known as the pink moon.
-Both names indicate the sprouting of seed and the explosion of bright beauty found in the phlox (pink) and other flowers rising for the spring debut.
+Both names indicate the sprouting of a seed and the explosion of bright beauty found in the phlox (pink) and other flowers rising for the spring debut.
 Get more about the full April pink moon (seed moon) here.

 Flower Moon: Full moon name of May.
 Quite simply, May brings bright brushes to paint the earth canvas with infinite flowers.
-In the full moon light of this month, the flowers are said to grow at night, and even dance in honor of the moon.
+In the full moonlight of this month, the flowers are said to grow at night, and even dance in honor of the moon.
 Get more about the full flower moon meaning of May here.

 Strawberry Moon: The Native American full moon names for June is also easy to understand.
-June is the picking time for strawberries, when their at their ripest and fullest.
-Picking by moonlight is said to honor the crops, and insure bigger bounty next picking season.
+June is the picking time for strawberries when they are at their ripest and fullest.
+Picking by moonlight is said to honor the crops, and ensure a bigger bounty next picking season.
 More about the strawberry moon meaning and the full moon of June here.

 Harvest Moon: The Native American full moon name of September is the famous “harvest moon.”
-It represents the most adventageous time-frame in which we can pick (harvest) crops from the garden.
-The Native Americans knew this – they knew they would have almost a half hour more time to harvest their bounty beneath the helpful luminosity of the moon.
+It represents the most advantageous time-frame in which we can pick (harvest) crops from the garden.
+The Native Americans knew this – they knew they would have almost a half-hour more time to harvest their bounty beneath the helpful luminosity of the moon.
 Get more information about the September full moon meanings here.

 Hunters Moon: The full moon of October.
 This is another symbolic moon name that’s obvious.
 This time represents the onset of prime hunting season.
 Heavy foliage is drifting away as quick as the season, and deer are a bit buggy this time of year.
 That means their easy to see clearly and easily downed for the First People’s purposes.

-If you like this page, don’t miss my Native American Moon Sign page which discusses personality types according to Wabanki full moons for each month.
+If you like this page, don’t miss my Native American Moon Sign page which discusses personality types according to Native full moons for each month.